 Cluj-Napoca (in Hungarian: Kolozsvár), or Cluj, as it is informally known, is among one of the most visited cities in Romania after Bucharest.
 The local airport servicing the city provides a great deal of flights from, and to European cities, while the trains as well as the roads connect it to other major cities in Romania.
 Cluj-Napoca is continuously growing as well, as it is currently home to over 320,000 residents.

 If you’re planning to travel to Cluj, I can assure you that you will love this city.
 For me, it is one of the Romanian cities I would definitely return to whenever I get the occasion.
 Being Romania’s 2nd largest city, Cluj has a vivid character (young-hearted as well as always-up-to-something).
 There are lots of places to visit in Cluj, as the city is a major cultural as well as university center, full of creative power as well as great vibes!
 Having also a mix of middle-age landmarks, it offers a variety of places to see and activities to do.

 When is the ideal period to visit Cluj?

 One of the questions I am usually being asked is: when is the ideal time to visit Cluj?
 Being a lively city, with a whole lot of things to visit, Cluj can be seen all year long.
 However, certain months are best, depending on what you intend to do, of course.
-For instance, if you want to visit the Botanical Garden (one of the most interesting places to visit in Cluj), then you need to plan your trip in spring (during April or May) or in autumn (during October you’ll have the best views in the garden).
+For instance, if you want to visit the Botanical Garden (which by the way, is one of the most interesting places to visit in Cluj), then you need to plan your trip in spring (during April or May) or in autumn (during October you’ll have the best views in the garden).

 Also, If you dislike cold, you should avoid February, as it is the coldest month (but also of course, it does snow, so you may like it if you are a snow lover).
 Otherwise, Cluj is good to visit anytime of the year.